 Edge Hill University has achieved Gold, the highest rating in the national Teaching Excellence Framework (TEF), for delivering ‘consistently outstanding teaching, learning and outcomes for its students’.

 - Beautiful campus – located in the heart of the North West of England with excellent transport links, our stunning campus combines state-of-the-art facilities with beautifully landscaped grounds, historic architecture, two lakes and even a beach.
-It’s a unique and innovative place to study and an inspirational learning environment, voted by students as one of the best campuses in the UK (Studentcrowd 2018).
+It’s a unique and innovative place to study and an inspirational learning environment.
+The campus has been voted in the top five in the UK (StudentCrowd 2018), top in the North West and top five in the UK for University facilities (WhatUni Student Choice Awards 2020) and top in the North West for learning resources (National Student Survey 2020).
+It has also been recognised as one of the world’s best green spaces (Green Flag Award 2020).
 The cutting edge resources are complemented by 60 acres of sport and leisure facilities, nearly 2,500 rooms in halls of residence, two theatres and plenty of places to study, socialise and relax;

 - Real-world working environments – from our TV studio to bioscience laboratories, our sports therapy clinic to our clinical skills and simulation centre, we provide our students with the very best realistic working environments in which to enhance and develop their skills.
 Students undertake projects for local and national companies, working on live briefs and delivering solutions to real problems;

 - Employability focus – partnerships with schools, colleges and businesses enable students to gain vital experience working on placement in a professional environment, alongside field trips, graduate enterprise, language study, and sandwich year or year abroad options.
 Many of our degrees offer accreditation or exemptions towards professional awards.
-There are extensive additional opportunities for your son or daughter to volunteer, find a part-time job and secure summer work to further enhance their CV through our award-winning Careers team who can also provide expert assistance and advice in securing graduate employment;
+There are extensive additional opportunities for your son or daughter to volunteer, find a part-time job and secure summer work to further enhance their CV through our award-winning Careers team who can also provide expert assistance and advice in securing graduate employment.
+95.8% of our students are employed or in further study within 15 months of graduating (Graduate Outcomes 2017/18);

-- Outstanding student support – whether your son or daughter has an accommodation query, needs money advice, wants a confidential one-to-one with a qualified counsellor, or wishes to make use of our multi-faith chaplaincy or health and wellbeing service, our comprehensive student support means help and advice will always be available.
+- Outstanding student support – the University has been recognised as having the Best Student Support in the North West and Top 10 in the UK (WhatUni Student Choice Awards 2020).
+Whether your son or daughter has an accommodation query, needs money advice, wants a confidential one-to-one with a qualified counsellor, or wishes to make use of our multi-faith chaplaincy or health and wellbeing service, our comprehensive student support means help and advice will always be available.
 Dedicated assistance for students with a disability or dyslexia includes support tailored to individual learning requirements and personal needs, as well as the use of assistive technology.

 We will ensure that your son or daughter graduates fully prepared for the world of work, equipped with the skills, knowledge and practical experience to excel in their chosen career and achieve their full potential.